 The Business Case for Corporate Language Learning (A Study of the Evidence)

 A 2017 Deloitte report concluded that organisational success within a company is dependent on scalable learning rather than scalable efficiency.
 These findings suggest that communication skills play a huge role in the scalability of the company.
+A company who we successfully provided Spanish lessons in Leeds for, confirmed this.
 This article will take a look at the business case for corporate learning and review the relevant evidence.

 Most companies would benefit immensely from a language strategy, and it is a shame that many companies are completely unaware that they need one in the first place.
 The world is becoming increasingly globalised and the importance of international workforces will only grow.
 If you want to future proof your business and give it the potential for long term growth, it is vital to have a language strategy in place.
 However, the context of globalisation is not the only reason to invest in a language strategy: there is a significant business case to be made for this type of investment, and we explore it below.

 IBM provides valuable language training for their employees to ensure that they can conduct themselves professionally in that language.
+For example, for their workforce engaged with Spain and latin America, following training on how to actually sound more like a Spanish native speaker allowed communication to flow much more freely.
 Their language programmes are just as accessible as their other training programmes.
 This high consideration given to languages has produced an international oriented culture within the company and has created high calibre multilingual employees who will lead their business forward into an ever increasingly multinational future.
 IBM has undoubtedly succeeded by treating language learning seriously and providing their employees all the tools to become proficient.
 IBM set forth a strong business case for embedding a corporate language learning strategy into your business: it creates employees equipped with the right levels of proficiency to take on tomorrow’s challenges while also motivating them.